somethingindependent/thewright-site/_events/exceptional-customer-experience.md

 layout: event
 format: Workshop
 redirect_from:
-  - /talks/exceptional-customer-experience/
+- "/talks/exceptional-customer-experience/"
 ---
-This workshop focuses on the intersection of technology, data insight and digital experience.
-Empower your organization to digitally enrich each customer’s journey, while leaving room to help inform and encourage the development of improved (transformed) business models.
-We’ll touch on nurturing affinity with a foundation of trust and connecting data to value.
-What data do you have or more importantly what data don’t you have that you should be collecting.
-How to ensure best practices for clean data and what analytics to consider monitoring based your goals?
+Do you believe/trust the data you have?
+Do you act on the insights discovered within the data?
+What do you do if an insight doesn’t jive with your brand narrative?
+This 90-minute workshop focuses on the intersection of technology, data insight and customer journey visualization.
+Empower your organization to build an enriching experience for each customer by distilling value with 6 simple metrics to simplify your data’s complexity and to better understand the significance of what your customer is really ‘telling’ you.

 ## Leader